 In Enterprise Architect you can automatically generate Part elements from the Association Ends to more visibly represent these owned Properties, using any of the methods described here.
 The Part is bound to the Association End - they represent the same Property, so changing one updates the other, either automatically or at the next synchronization; that is, if you change the Association Source Role name, multiplicity or Aggregation setting, the Part name, multiplicity and isReference setting are updated; if you change the Part details, the Association End properties are updated.

 Generate from Part Association

 Click on the 'Part Association' icon in the Diagram Toolbox and drag the cursor between two Block elements.
-An anonymous Part property is generated on the target Block element.

 Generate from Directed Association